 Types of plant, animal and mineral dyes.
+Dyes in history.
 Dyes in the croplands.
-Dyes in history.
+Dyes in the modern world.

 Types of natural dye

-Natural dyes are derived from three sources – rocks, plants and insects.
+Natural dyes are derived from three sources – rocks (earth pigments), plants and insects.

 Earth pigments – mineral dyes.
 The ochre pigments – mostly red, brown, and yellow – trace the oldest surviving uses of natural dyes in art and craft.
 The ochres are found on the earth’s surface in certain types of rock.
 Because they are mineral, and do not degrade like plant materials do, the ochres survive the years if sheltered in caves or overhangs from natural weathering.

 Plant dyes.
 Colourings come from many different parts of plants.
 Tap root of dock, tuber of beet, rhizome of iris, leaf of woad, stem of weld, wood of old fustic, flower of chamomile, fruit of blackberry, the whole plant of the seaweed dulce – the list goes on.
-Dyes are found in many plant families, but many of the main dyes used commercially for strong colour before chemical manufacture come from the legume family (nitrogen fixers) – indigo, old fustic, brazilwood and logwood among them, and our own dyer’s greenweed.
+Dyes are found in many plant families, but the main dyes used commercially for strong colour before chemical manufacture come from the legume family – the nitrogen fixers – indigo, old fustic, brazilwood and logwood among them, and our own dyer’s greenweed, broom and whin.

 In past ages, people must have spent many years experimenting with methods to extract colour from plants.
 They handed down their knowledge from generation to generation.
 If the knowledge was lost, it would take time to be regained, since the colour of the extracted dye is not obvious from the colour of the plant.
 The look of indigo or red sorghum plants, for example, suggests no trace of the deep blue and red that can be extracted from them.

 Animal dyes.
 A further category of dyes comes from small animals.
-Examples include a purple from marine molluscs, various reds from oak galls caused by insects and the most widely used animal dye today, cochineal from the female of a scale insect (more at ‘Dye species of the world’ …. link to be added).
+Examples include a purple from marine molluscs, various reds and blacks from oak galls (made mostly of plant tissue but caused by insects) and the most widely used animal dye today, cochineal from the female of a scale insect (more at ‘Dye species of the world’)

 Natural dyes in history

 The use of orchres and charcoal in cave drawings pre-dates agriculture by a long way.
-If the first agriculture on the european, north-atlantic coast was around 5000 years ago, the classic rock art of Europe – including that of the Lascaux caves and the Cave of Altamera was more than three times older; and if crops were domesticated 10,000 years ago, then the ancient cave paintings of Australia were more than two-times – probably much more than two times – older (Ed. the age of these paintings is under continual investigation and revision – check with the Bradshaw Foundation web site and national web sites).
+The first agriculture on the north-atlantic coast of Europe was 5000-6000 years ago, but the classic rock art of Europe – including that of the Lascaux caves and the Cave of Altamera was more than three times older; and if crops were domesticated in Mesopotamia or thereabouts 10,000 years ago, then the ancient cave paintings of Australia were more than two-times – probably much more than two times – older (Ed. the age of these paintings is under continual investigation and revision – check with the Bradshaw Foundation web site and national web sites).